secretstartups/handbook/sites/handbook/source/handbook/marketing/events/index.html.md

   - Contests
     - Did the contest(s) effectively build our brand and connecting with our target audience?

-#### Event List
+#### Lead list

 1. List received by event DRI from event organizers
-1. Event DRI reviews and cleans up list following the guidelines for [list imports](/handbook/sales/field-operations/gtm-resources/)
+1. Event DRI reviews and cleans up list following the guidelines for [list imports](/handbook/marketing/marketing-operations/list-import/)
 1. List is sent to Marketing Ops for upload to Marketo & associate to related Campaign (w/in 24hrs of receipt from event)
    - Marketo will match based on `Email Address` to existing records regardless if LEAD or CONTACT object.
 1. Marketo will sync to SFDC automatically.
 LeanData assigns records based on Territory ownership.
-1. Marketing Ops will create a LEAD & CONTACT view in SFDC for the SDR team to facilitate follow up.
-   - LEAD/CONTACT views will be retained in SFDC for no more than **90 days**
-1. Marketing Ops notifies MPM/FMM in the list clean issue when the upload has been completed so the follow up email(s) can be scheduled.
+1. Marketing Ops notifies DRI in the list clean issue when the upload has been completed so the follow up email(s) can be scheduled.
-1. Marketing Ops makes a post on the `#sdr_global` slack channel with a link to SFDC campaign, link to SDFC LEAD & CONTACT view, and link to Outreach view (if exists).
+1. Marketing Ops makes a post on the `#sdr_global` slack channel with a link to SFDC campaign, link to SDFC LEAD & CONTACT view, and link to Outreach view (if exists) as well as posting to the `#event_list_upload` channel as well.
    - Ops will ping the `sdr` slack alias and cc the `@sdr-leadership` slack alias.
 1. Event DRI follow up on leads to make sure expected followup completed and lead status changed.